Non-Profit Consumer Credit Counseling

 How consumer credit counseling impacts your credit

 Even if you decide to enroll in a debt management plan, it should still have a positive or neutral effect on your credit.
 Since your creditors agree to accept reduced payments through the credit counseling agency, you build a positive payment history on your credit report with each monthly payment you make.
-Paying down your balances also improves your credit utilization ratio, which is the second biggest factor in calculating your credit score.
+Paying down your balances also improves your credit utilization ratio, the second biggest factor in calculating your credit score.

 What to look for to find the best credit counseling service